radiofrance/dib/docs/index.md

 Before using dib, there are important basic concepts to know about, to understand how it works internally.

-### Build Directory
+### Build directory

 dib needs a path to a root directory containing all the images it should manage.
-The structure of this directory is not important, dib will auto-discover all the Dockerfiles within it recursively.
+The structure of this directory is not important, dib will discover all the Dockerfiles within it recursively.

 Example with a simple directory structure:
 ```